Chrahuldeveloper/Next.js-Chrome-Extension-Starter/README.md

-Clone this repo start building the extension
+# Clone this repo and start building the extension